 Aimed at women between the ages of 18 and 50, these vitamins are designed to not only ensure proper nutrition but also to support the added demands of the female reproductive system.
 For this reason, women's vitamins usually contain extra iron, calcium, and folic acid.

 Men simply don't need the same levels of certain vitamins, minerals, and nutrients as women do, and as such, the levels of these vary in gender-specific vitamins.
-While men generally could do with less iron, some supplements offer increased concentrations of specific ingredients which may be more beneficial to men, such as lycopene, a powerful antioxidant that may help to prevent prostate cancer and heart disease.
+While men generally could do with less iron, some supplements offer increased concentrations of specific ingredients that may be more beneficial to men, such as lycopene, a powerful antioxidant that may help to prevent prostate cancer and heart disease.

 These vitamins are geared toward those over the age of 50.
 Apart from not receiving the optimal concentrations of nutrients through food sources, due to a decline in appetite or inclination to prepare meals, most older individuals have a reduced capacity to absorb certain nutrients effectively.
 Levels of vitamin B6, B12, and D, in particular, can do with a boost as we get older, while additional calcium can help keep bones strong.